Article by Tor Pinney Back to List of Tor's Tips

 © 1990 Tor Pinney - All Rights Reserved

-Preparing your dog is the first step toward smooth sailing together.
-Most dogs will readily accept the idea of boating if they're introduced to it at a young age.
-With adult dogs, it may be best to ease them into it and to make it a positive experience for them.
 The first few times you bring your dog aboard the boat, take time to encourage him.
 Tell him he's a good boy and give him a little treat - a dog biscuit or something.
 He'll start associating being aboard with pleasure and fun.
 When you first take him out in the boat, do it on a mild day.
 Let him get the idea that this is all right, that he's safe.
-(By the way, these techniques work with people, too!)
+(By the way, these techniques work with people, too.)

 Start teaching your dog the boat's rules from the beginning.
 Make sure he knows that sheets and halyards aren't toys for him to chew.
 At the same time, provide him with some toys that he is allowed to pick up or gnaw.
 Keep these on the boat and available to him.
 (Shaolin likes tennis balls and coconuts!)
 Another practice we find very useful is assigning an out-of-the-way place for the dog to go when we're maneuvering or docking.
 On the command, "Go to your place," we taught Shaolin to move quickly to the after deck where he can sit or lay down comfortably on the lazarette hatch.
 He's trained to stay there until we release him with, "O.K.!"
-This keeps out of the way when we're busy tending to the boat.

 Speaking of training, one of the most common questions people ask us regarding sailing with our dog is, "Where does he `go' onboard?"
 The fact is, even though we're now full time cruising liveaboards, he doesn't have to go on the boat very often.
 We usually manage to walk Shaolin ashore wherever we are.
-We've discovered that this sometimes encourages us to visit ashore in places we otherwise might have skipped seeing.
+We've discovered that this sometimes encourages us to visit places we otherwise might have skipped seeing.
 More often than not, we wind up discovering something worthwhile that we'd have missed if we hadn't taken Pup in.

 Of course, shore leave isn't always possible.
 On Shaolin's first long offshore passage he refused to relieve himself on the boat.
 We cajoled, threatened, pleaded and (dare I admit it?) even demonstrated.
 But he held firm for 48 hours!
 I don't know who suffered more, he or we!
 Eventually, however, nature took its course.

-ble from the den.
+A pack animal's instinct is to "go" as far as possible from the den.
 In this case the den, the place we all spend the most time together, is the cockpit area.
 So, offshore he now uses the foredeck or, in rough conditions, the side decks.
 Either way, a bucket-full of water quickly washes all traces overboard.
 Some dogs will use a piece of Astro-Turf (synthetic-grass carpeting) placed on the deck or on the lazarette.
-Connected with a lanyard, it's easy to clean by tossing it over for a rinse.
-Small dogs can easily be trained to use a kitty litter box.
+Connected with a lanyard, it's easy to clean by tossing overboard for a rinse.
+Small dogs can often be trained to use a kitty litter box.

 Like young children, dogs are at risk of falling overboard accidentally.
 The surest remedy for both is the same: you can string netting all the way around the boat's perimeter, in between the lifelines and the rail.
 This may also keep a spirited dog from jumping ship to follow when you go ashore without him.

 A safety harness is another way to keep a dog on deck.
-Sturdy web harnesses for dogs are usually for sale at pet shops.
+Sturdy web harnesses for dogs are for sale at pet shops and online.
 Offshore, Shaolin's harness is tied with a strong line to a central attachment point over the cockpit.
 This gives him freedom of movement as far as the side decks where he may relieve himself, but the tether isn't long enough for him to reach beyond the rail.
 A dog that isn't a strong swimmer might be safer wearing some sort of floatation device.
 We've seen doggie life jackets for sale at boat shows and advertised in some magazines.
 Remember; never let your dog wear a collar, and especially a choke collar, while on the boat.
 Never, never tie him by his collar, or by looping a line around his neck!
-There's a possibility that he could choke himself by snagging it or by jumping beyond the reach of the leash.
+There's a possibility that he could choke himself by snagging it or by jumping overboard beyond the reach of the leash.

 For international cruising, make sure your dog has had all of his shots, and that you have a record of this to show to foreign officials.
 Some countries, mostly island nations, maintain a rabies-free status.
-They restrict entry of foreign dogs, often requiring quarantine for as much as 6 months before allowing him to enter.
+They severely restrict entry of foreign dogs, often requiring quarantine for as much as 6 months before allowing him to enter.
 New Zealand, Australia, Great Britain and many British Commonwealth countries, including several formerly British islands in the Caribbean, are particularly sticky about this.
 Check with the host country's consulate before you go.

 There's an additional benefit of cruising with "Pup": While I can't claim Shaolin is a vicious killer of a watchdog, his mere 85-lb. presence is undoubtedly a deterrent to would-be thieves.
-Why mess with a boat that has a big dog on it, right?
+Why mess with a boat that has a dog on it, right?

 If you have a dog, he or she is probably just as much a part of your family as is Shaolin a part of ours.
-Since cruising at its best is a shared adventure, why not include the whole family.
+Since cruising at its best is a shared adventure, why not include the whole family?
 Strap on the dog's harness, tell him he's a good boy, and get under way.
 Add a new dimension - and a whole lot more fun - to your sailing.
 Next time, go cruising with Pup!

 ~ End ~